ILP Modulo Theories

-If the instance is $T$-unsatisfiable, then $C \wedge D \wedge I$ is $T$-unsatisfiable.
+If the set of literals is $T$-unsatisfiable, then $C \wedge D \wedge I$ is \ZT{}-unsatisfiable.
 If it is $T$-satisfiable, any integer solution for $C \wedge D$ will be a $T$-model.
-For the $T$-unsatisfiable subproblems, we apply \ttr{Learn} to learn an integer-infeasible constraint (always possible because a $T$-inconsistent formula implies anything, \eg $0 < 0$) and subsequently apply \tr{Drop}.
-If all the subproblems are $T$-unsatisfiable, we reach a final state \statenone{\emptyset}.
-If there are $T$-satisfiable subproblems, it suffices to apply a complete algorithm for obtaining integer solutions (\eg Gomory's method~\cite{gomory63}) as we have already established $T$-consistency.
-The basic steps of such algorithms (for instance, adding a cutting plane) can be described by means of \bct{} steps.
-If the \bct{} sequence adheres to the hypotheses of Theorem~\ref{thm:termination}, it will be finite.
-Also, note that objective functions do not hinder completeness: it suffices to recognize an unbounded subproblem~\cite{unboundedip} and apply \tr{Unbounded}.
+For the $T$-unsatisfiable subproblems, we apply \ttr{Learn} to learn an integer-infeasible constraint (\eg $0 < 0$) and subsequently apply \tr{Drop}.
+If all the subproblems are $T$-unsatisfiable, we reach a final state \state{\emptyset}{A}.
+If there are $T$-satisfiable subproblems, it suffices to let a (complete) branch-and-cut ILP algorithm run to optimality, as we have already established $T$-consistency.
+The basic steps of such algorithms can be described by means of \bct{} steps.
+Note that unbounded objective functions do not hinder completeness: it suffices to recognize an unbounded subproblem~\cite{unboundedip} and apply \tr{Unbounded}.

-It is easy for an implementation of \bct{} to guarantee that after a finite number of steps every subproblem will entail an arrangement of the interface variables.
-For every pair of interface variables $x$ and $y$ and every subproblem, we apply the \tr{Branch} rule to obtain three new subproblems each of which contains one of the constraints $x < y$, $x = y$, and $x > y$.
-Similarly, we can branch to obtain a truth value for $v > 0$ for every $v$ that appears as the annotation of an interface atom. \end{proof}
+A systematic branching strategy can guarantee that after a finite number of steps, the difference constraints of every subproblem entail an arrangement.
+For every pair of interface variables $x$ and $y$ and every subproblem, we apply the \tr{Branch} rule to obtain three new subproblems, each of which contains one of the constraints $x - y < 0$, $x - y = 0$, and $x - y > 0$.
+The \tr{Propagate} rule then applies to all three subproblems.
+Similarly, we branch to obtain a truth value for $v > 0$ for every $v$ that appears as the annotation of an interface atom. \end{proof}

-\comment{ Note that some \bct{} rules like \ttr{Learn} support combined $\Z \cup T$ entailment.
-This is not to say that \bct{} completeness relies on the availability of an external theory solver for the combination $\Z \cup T$.
-For instance, with the strategy described in this section it is adequate to extract an arrangement from the integer linear constraints and solve the arising $T$-problem.\footnote{In fact, $\Z \cup T$ entailment in \ttr{Learn} is required to imitate SMT $T$-lemmas: if some formula $F$ $T$-entails a disjunction of theory literals $\bigvee_i l_i$, $\Z$-entailment is required to learn the constraint $\sum_i v(l_i) \geq 1$ ($v(l_i)$ is a variable such that $v(l_i) > 0 \Leftrightarrow l_i$).}}